jestjs/jest/docs/Configuration.md

 }
 ```

+The order in which the mappings are defined matters.
+Patterns are checked one
+by one until one fits.
+The most specific rule should be listed first.

 _Note: If you provide module name without boundaries `^$` it may cause hard to
 spot errors.
 E.g. `relay` will replace all modules which contain `relay` as a
 substring in its name: `relay`, `react-relay` and `graphql-relay` will all be